 - Physical therapy.
 Some autistic people have trouble with motor skills.
 This can make actions such as jumping, walking, or running difficult.
 Physical therapy can help to strengthen muscles and improve motor skills.

 - Occupational therapy.
 Occupational therapy can help you learn how to use your hands, legs, or other body parts more efficiently.
 This can make daily tasks and working easier.

 People using this term are likely referring to something similar to level 1 ASD.
-It may also be comparable to Asperger’s syndrome, a condition no longer recognized by the APA.
+It may also be comparable to Asperger’s syndrome, a condition not currently recognized by the APA.

 If you think that you or your child have any of the symptoms of ASD, see a doctor or specialist.
 Blogs can be another great source of support.